 Oregon

-In Oregon, employers with 10 or more employees must provide p. sick leave to their workers.
-Employers with six or more employees must provide unpaid sick leave if they have operations in Portland.
+In Oregon, employers with 10 or more employees must provide 40 hours of paid sick leave to their workers.
+Moreover, employers with six or less employees must provide unpaid sick leave.

 Pennsylvania